People of the IDM Lab

 Dr. Yaxin Liu (Former Graduate Student)

-Yaxin Liu received a B.S. in Computer Science from Peking University in 1994, an M.S. in Computer Science from Peking University in 1997, and a Ph.D. in Computer Science from Georgia Institute of Technology in 2005 for his dissertation "Decision-Theoretic Planning Under Risk-Sensitive Planning Objectives."
-He won IBM Fellowship Awards in 2002 and 2003, the Outstanding Graduate Research Assistant Award from the College of Computing at Georgia Institute of Technology in 2002, and the Outstanding Dissertation Award from the College of Computing at Georgia Institute of Technology in 2007.
+Yaxin received a B.S. in Computer Science from Peking University in 1994, an M.S. in Computer Science from Peking University in 1997, and a Ph.D. in Computer Science from Georgia Institute of Technology in 2005 for his dissertation "Decision-Theoretic Planning Under Risk-Sensitive Planning Objectives."
+He received IBM Fellowship Awards in 2002 and 2003, the Outstanding Graduate Research Assistant Award from the College of Computing at Georgia Institute of Technology in 2002, and the Outstanding Dissertation Award from the College of Computing at Georgia Institute of Technology in 2007.

 Previously seen: Research Scientist at the University of Texas at Austin